Prince Daniel, Duke of Västergötland: Arms

-Prince Daniel's coat of arms is based on the greater coat of arms of Sweden.
-It features in the first and fourth quarters, the Three Crowns; in the second, the lion of the House of Bjelbo; and in the third, the lion of the arms of Västergötland, representing the titular designation of his and his wife's dukedom.
+Daniel's coat of arms is based on the greater coat of arms of Sweden.
+It features in the first and fourth quarters, the Three Crowns; in the second, the lion of the House of Bjälbo; and in the third, the lion of the arms of Västergötland, representing the titular designation of his and his wife's dukedom.
 In the centre, on an inescutcheon, is his personal arms (Westling).
 This Westling escutcheon is based on the arms of Ockelbo.
 Surrounding the shield is the chain of the Order of the Seraphim, of which he has been a member since his wedding.